Exclusive: Yahoo secretly scanned customer emails for U.S. intelligence - sources

 The NSA referred questions to the Office of the Director of National Intelligence, which declined to comment.

-The demand to search Yahoo Mail accounts came in the form of a classified directive sent to the company's legal team, according to the three people familiar with the matter.
+The request to search Yahoo Mail accounts came in the form of a classified edict sent to the company's legal team, according to the three people familiar with the matter.

 U.S. phone and Internet companies are known to have handed over bulk customer data to intelligence agencies.
-But some former government officials and private surveillance experts said they had not previously seen either such a broad directive for real-time Web collection or one that required the creation of a new computer program.
+But some former government officials and private surveillance experts said they had not previously seen either such a broad demand for real-time Web collection or one that required the creation of a new computer program.

 "I've never seen that, a wiretap in real time on a 'selector,'" said Albert Gidari, a lawyer who represented phone and Internet companies on surveillance issues for 20 years before moving to Stanford University this year.
 A selector refers to a type of search term used to zero in on specific information.